 At the Nature Trust we are protecting Nova Scotia’s natural areas through private land conservation.
 We have a positive, uplifting, and good news mandate, and are achieving tangible, lasting environmental impacts.
-By joining the Nature Trust team, you’ll be helping to protect Nova Scotia’s most special places, from towering old growth forests and pristine coastal wilderness, to habitat for endangered wildlife.
-You’ll dedicate your time to a cause that truly matters and you’ll make a tangible, lasting impact.

-The board of directors is the Nature Trust’s legal authority and is responsible for the organization’s effective governance to ensure its sustainable operations and fulfilment of its mission.
+The Board of Directors is the Nature Trust’s legal authority and is responsible for the organization’s effective governance to ensure its sustainable operations and fulfilment of its mission.
 A Board member acts in a position of trust for the community.
 Each board member has a legal, moral, and fiduciary responsibility to participate in the board function so that the board fulfills its responsibilities and discharges its duties.
 Board members believe in and are committed to our mission, and act responsibly and prudently as its stewards.

 Specific Expectations of Board Members